 In the case of managed SIEM, a service provider handles all SIEM activities (management, monitoring, updating, documentation).

 Adding AI (artificial intelligence) and machine learning capabilities to SIEM systems promises even more cyber security.
 In the future, this technology could ensure that a SIEM recognizes threats even faster and takes the right countermeasures without human intervention.

 SIEM and essendi xc

 Our certificate manager essendi xc can also be integrated into a SIEM solution and forward its messages to a SIEM system. xc itself is protected against cyber-attacks by various precautions.
 The audit log documents all actions that users initiate via the tool, starting with the system logon.
 With the help of templates and policies, certificates can be applied for in a compliant manner.
-Role-based access and authorisations ensure that users only see and edit certificates for which they are authorised.
+Role-based access and authorisations ensure that users only see and edit certificates for which they are authorised in their IT environment.
 In addition, xc checks the certificate inventory at set intervals, notices unauthorised deviations and sends a corresponding warning message.